Zipcoder/reveal-slides.tcus/md/intro-to-oop-design-patterns-creational.md

 -
 -
 ## Creational Patterns: Builder
-* Separate the construction of a complex object from its representation so that the same construction process can create different representations
+* Problem - Separate the construction of a complex object from its representation so that the same construction process can create different representations
 * Resolves issues with large construction involving a lot of attributes.